 Earlier that year, in March 2019, my mother had flown to Vancouver to visit us.
-I talked to her, and shared that I “felt that I was meant for something bigger”.
+I talked to her and said that I “felt that I was meant for something bigger.”
 I felt like my current career and mindset, was not how I was supposed to live my life.
 Like “a calling”.
 She advised me to settle down.
-To be careful about people I may upset with my actions.
+To be careful about people, I may upset with my actions.
 She reminded me that I had a family to support.
 And that I was soon to be a father for the second time.
 As much as I love her, I didn’t listen to her.

 On May 17th, after Twix had given me his 1-month ultimatum.
 If it was coming down to this, I needed an immediate escape plan.
 With my wife, Erwan, we listed all of my options.

 - Change team before the next yearly performance review (February time frame).

 - Leave Amazon and loose 6 weeks of paid parental leave.
 Also, loose all of my unvested stocks (thousands of thousands of USD).